Ehlers-Danlos Syndrome

 These include:

-- If you need stitches, dissolvable stitches may dissolve too early, so silk sutures are recommended.
+• Dissolvable stitches may dissolve too early so silk sutures may be recommended.

 How are the Ehlers-Danlos syndromes diagnosed?

-EDS is usually suspected because you have the typical symptoms of one of the types.
+EDS is usually suspected because of the typical symptoms of one of the types.
 The doctor may ask about close family members and any problems they may have had with their skin or joints.
-Once the condition is suspected, specialist testing, including genetic testing, may be offered to determine which type of EDS you have.
+Once the condition is suspected, specialist testing, including genetic counselling and testing, may be offered to determine the type of EDS.

 There is no cure for EDS.
-Treatment is aimed at trying to protect the skin and the joints from further damage, and to managing other symptoms which arise.
+Treatment is aimed at trying to protect the skin and the joints from further damage and at managing other symptoms which arise.
 For most people with EDS, generally speaking:

-- Anti-inflammatory tablets and analgesics may be required to control pain.
+• Anti-inflammatory tablets and analgesics such as paracetamol may be required to control pain.

 More detail about managing EDS is given under the description of each type, below.